Li-Haowei/Hangman/README.md

 If the user cannot guess the word, he also has option to swap words

-Every word after played will be stored in local database and user can access them through "review" tab in menu
+Every word after played will be stored in local database and user can access them through "review" tab in menu(coming soon)

 <h1>Prerequisites</h1>
 Android Studio